Ondrea Gates: Personal life

 She is a Christian.
 Her hobbies include reading the bible and shopping.
-She currently lives in Arlington, Texas with her daughter Kindra.
+She currently lives in Arlington, Texas, with her daughter Kindra.
 Since September 1999, she owns a gym called Strictly Fitness in Irving, Texas.
 She is a personal trainer.
 She also used to work for Bally Total Fitness.
 She has been previously married, and at that time she used the last name Gates-Lewis.
-In 1992, she would meet her then boyfriend, Ronnie Coleman, an IFBB pro bodybuilder who went on to become an 8-time Mr. Olympia and one of the greatest bodybuilders of all time, at a GNC store.
+In 1992, she would meet her then boyfriend, Ronnie Coleman, an IFBB pro bodybuilder who went on to become an 8-time Mr. Olympia, at a GNC store.
 She dated Ronnie Coleman for nearly seven years.
 She is currently single.